Japanese & French Citizenship

 She was the 1st prize winner in the Concours International d’Opéra de Marseille (2001), and won prizes in international competitions such as the Concours International de chant de Paris (Paris), Belvedere Competition (Vienna), Concorso Ismaele Voltolini (Buscoldo, Mantua/ Italy), Concorso Gianfranco Masini (Reggio Emilia/ Italy) among others.

-Ms. Omura began her 2017-18 season with a return to the Latvian National Opera in her signature role of Cio-Cio San in Madama Butterfly under the baton of Alberto Veronesi, and then at the Tokyo Bunka Kaikan with the Tokyo Symphony Orchestra and in Saga (South of Japan) with the Tokyo City Philharmonic Orchestra conducted by Gaetano D’Espinosa.
-She recently debuted with Manitoba Opera as Cio-Cio San and received great acclaim from critics and audiences alike.
-Another debut this season will be with the Finnish National Opera in Helsinki, again as the doomed heroine of Madama Butterfly.
+Highly regarded as Puccini’s doomed Japanese heroine, Ms. Omura continues to be engaged for the role of Cio-Cio San from Portland Oregon to Estonia.
+She began her 2017-18 season with a return to the Latvian National Opera in this role under the baton of Alberto Veronesi, and then at the Tokyo Bunka Kaikan with the Tokyo Symphony Orchestra and in Saga (South of Japan) with the Tokyo City Philharmonic Orchestra conducted by Gaetano D’Espinosa.
+She recently debuted with both Manitoba Opera and the Finnish National Opera in Helsinki as Cio-Cio San and received great acclaim from critics and audiences alike.
 Seasons highlights on the concert platform include a New Year’s Opera Concert with NHK TV (live broadcast) at the NHK Hall with the Tokyo Philharmonic conducted by Ryusuke Numajiri and in a New Year’s Opera Gala Concert at Suntory Hall with Tokyo Metropolitan Symphony Orchestra under the baton of Kazushi Ono.
-She also appeared in the title role of Norma at the Bunkamura Orchard Hall (Tokyo) with Tokyo Philharmonic under the baton of Riccardo Frizza in March followed by a return to Lativa for further performances of Madama Butterfly through till the end of 2018.
+She also appeared in the title role of Norma at the Bunkamura Orchard Hall (Tokyo) with Tokyo Philharmonic under the baton of Riccardo Frizza in March followed by a return to Latvia for further performances of Madama Butterfly through till the end of 2018.
 Of particular note was her recent appearance at Torre del Lago as Cio Cio San for the Puccini Festival.